edubrovski/sexp4s/README.md

 This is a toy project for learning shapeless and fastparse.

-S-expressions can be used instead of JSON as serialization format.
+S-expressions can be used instead of JSON as serialization format, but keep in mind that this was created purely for fun and learning and one should never use S-expressions in production.

 sexp4s provides:
 - methods for parsing string input to AST and pretty printing ASTs